sandersn/manual/Assignability.md

 ### Structural cutoffs

-Structural assignability has problems with recursion.
+Structural assignability has trouble with recursive types.
 Specifically, if you write a class like this:

 ```ts